racheleckenrod/griefSupport/README.md

 called mustBeMasterGriefSupport at the moment- may be the main repo branch too

 mustBeMasterGriefSupport could be the remote repo to heroku

+Just found out I am in a rebase here when trying to pull from griefSupport the remotes do not directly say heroku but I am thinking that they it goes through the grief support remote